 Main Content

-CalHFA is Rolling Out 20% First-Time Homebuyer Assistance
+CalHFA Approved Next Round of 20% First-Time Homebuyer Assistance

 Here’s an example of how it would work if you used the program to buy a home for $500,000.
 You’d get a CalHFA, conventional loan for $400,000, which is 80% of $500,000.
 The CalHFA shared appreciation loan provides the other $100,000, which is 20% of $500,000.
 Let’s assume that in five years, you choose to sell, and you’re able to get $600,000.
 The home appreciated by $100,000, and CalHFA gets 20% of that appreciation, which means they would get $20,000.
 The original assistance loan is still $100,000 (no interest and no payments), so CalHFA gets a total of $120,000.